wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 Founded in 2013, MELTIN MMI is [a Japanese cyborg venture that has made a name for itself around the world](https://finders.me/articles.php?id=1176), and is planning to launch a new market for [robotic neurorehabilitation devices for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/) by the end of 2022.

-In this interview, we talked to [Masahiro Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/), CEO of MELTIN MMI, about his ambitions in life, experience founding MELTIN MMI, and thoughts regarding the future of his work including space exploration.
+In this interview, we talked to [Masahiro Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/) (Mark), CEO of MELTIN MMI, about his ambitions in life, experience founding MELTIN MMI, and thoughts regarding the future of his work including space exploration.

 &nbsp;

 ## The root is the desire to understand everything in this universe

-Born in Saitama, Japan, in 1988, Masahiro has been aware of the limits of humanity since the age of three.
+Born in Saitama, Japan, in 1988, Mark has been aware of the limits of humanity since the age of three.
 At the **early age of ten, he saw potential in combining the fields of medicine and engineering**.

 > Some of my earliest thoughts included questions like, why does this world exist?
 Why do I exist?
 Or rather, what is this world?
 > Since we did not have the Internet at that time, I read illustrated books and found that the earth seemed to be in the universe.